I AM, WE ARE . . . Forthcoming Book

 As observers looking out from behind these eyes, we delude ourselves by clinging to the belief that we are separate from the universe, that we are here in these bodies, and life is out there, external to ourselves.
 In ‘here’ and out ‘there’ is a devious trick of the mind.

 The mind always makes us interested in things far away, over ‘there’ so we can be lead from here to there.
 Our attention is always wandering to another place, another person, another thing.
 As a result, we are never ‘here’ and almost always elsewhere.
-We in western culture have to a large degree lost the ability to just ‘BE’ instead of always looking for the next thing to do and we've lost the ability to be present.
-Our minds in pursuit of our preferences are always focused on the next external future event to provide us with some stimulation, a feeling to desire to experience.
+Many, in western culture, have to a large degree lost the ability to just ‘BE’ instead of always looking for the next thing to do.
+As a result, we've lost the ability to be present.
+Our minds in pursuit of our preferences are always focused on the next external future event to provide us with some stimulation, a feeling we desire to experience.
 And therein lies a lot of room for boredom, loneliness, and sadness.
 This constant external pursuit means we lost almost all self-awareness and no longer know ourselves.
 This disconnect from ourselves is disastrous in terms of our happiness.
-Consider for a moment that you have never "experienced" anything outside of yourself.

 Sadhguru, an eastern teacher says, "Whatever you look at, you see from within yourself.
 Whatever you hear, you hear from within yourself.
 Where have you seen the whole world?
 Within yourself.
 Have you EVER experienced anything from outside of yourself?
 EVERYTHING that has ever happened to you: Darkness and Light happen within you.
 Pain and pleasure happen within you.
 Joy and misery happen within you.
 Have you ever experienced anything from outside of yourself?
 No."